Murder of youths in Ra'anana by British soldiers

 On November 12, 1947 (29th of Cheshvan, 5758), two weeks before the United Nations voted to recommended partitioning Palestine into Jewish and Arab states as per the United Nations Partition Plan for Palestine in UN General Assembly Resolution 181, British soldiers attacked a house in Ra'anana where a Lehi training course for young people was being held.
-Four trainees aged 16–18 and their 19-year-old instructor were murdered in cold blood during the attack.
+Four trainees aged 16–18 and their 19-year-old instructor were murdered during the attack.

 Background

 In the 1930s and 1940s, Ra'anana was a settlement with about 2,000 residents who primarily identified with the Yishuv and the Haganah institutions.

 After the murder of Avraham Stern, the founder of the Lehi, by the British colonial police in 1942, Yehoshua Cohen, another member of the Lehi movement, continued its activities while hiding in the surrounding orchards.
 In 1943 when Yitzhak Shamir escaped from the Mizra'a detention camp where British authorities had imprisoned him in 1941, he met with Cohen in these orchards and together they reorganized the movement into cells and trained its members.

 In an orchard on the Ra'anana-Herzliya border, there stood a lonely house that Lehi members rented for training young people in firearm use.
 In November 1947, a training course known as the "Ra'anana's Children's Course" was conducted.
 The young people learned to disassemble and assemble various weapons.
 There were 9 young people aged 16–18 and their 19-year-old commander.